Comparisons11 min read

 • Mutual funds: $0 for Fidelity funds; $49.95 for some third-party funds

-• No payment for order flow on stocks (a transparency win most people overlook)
+• No payment for order flow on stocks (a transparency point most people miss)

 Best For

-Serious long-term investors, retirement savers, parents setting up accounts for kids, and anyone who wants a true one-stop financial shop.
+Serious long-term investors, retirement savers, parents setting up accounts for kids, and anyone looking for a true all-in-one financial platform.

 Feature-by-Feature Breakdown